onflow/docs/docs/cadence/language/intersection-types.md

 sidebar_position: 16
 ---

-Interface types cannot be referenced directly; instead they must be used as part of intersection types.
+Interface types cannot be used in type annotations directly; instead they must be used as part of intersection types.
 An intersection type represents a value that conforms to all of the interfaces listed in the intersection.